 Such were the life, martyrdom and miracles of the holy martyred monk Iakovos.
 Through his prayers and the prayers of them that suffered with him may we be accounted worthy of the eternal blessings of the Kingdom of Heaven.
 Amen.

 Sources: Athonite Patericon, vol. II, pp 323-333; Spiritually Beneficial Convesations, 1897, # 1, pp.23-27.

 Apolytikion in the Fourth Tone

 You appeared as angelic on the earth, having received the grace of the apostles, and you were sent forth preaching repentance, showing the path of salvation to those who wanted, and you nobly approached the contest, with your firm fellow-athletes wise one, Venerable Martyr Iakovos the great.

 Kontakion in Plagal of the Fourth Tone

-Let us worthily remember James, the new Preacher of the brilliance of repentance, and divine trumpet of the philanthropy of God.
+Let us worthily remember Iakovos, the new Preacher of the brilliance of repentance, and divine trumpet of the philanthropy of God.
 You bore the marks of the Lord, and fulfilled the needs of the Saints.
-Wherefore we say: Rejoice, Father James.
+Wherefore we say: Rejoice, Father Iakovos.